Josh Green (ice hockey): Playing career

 On July 17, 2003, Green signed a one-year contract with the Calgary Flames.
 Green played in 36 games the 2003-04 season with the Flames before he was claimed off of waivers by the New York Rangers on March 6, 2004.

 During the NHL lock-out, Green was signed to an AHL contract with the Vancouver Canucks affiliate, the Manitoba Moose.
 Helping guide the Moose to a successful season, Green was signed by the Canucks to a one-year contract on August 23, 2005.
-Josh was primarily used as an injury reserve forward for the Canucks in the 2005–06 season.
-Proving he was a solid role player the Canucks, Green was re-signed to a one-year extension where he appeared in 57 games in the 2006–07 season.
+He was primarily used as an injury reserve forward for the Canucks in the 2005–06 season.
+Proving himself as a solid role player for the Canucks, Green was re-signed to a one-year extension where he appeared in 57 games in the 2006–07 season.

 After spending the 2007–08 season in Austria with EC Red Bull Salzburg, Green returned to the NHL, signing a one-year deal with the Anaheim Ducks on July 22, 2008.
-In the 2008–09 season, Green was assigned to Ducks affiliate the Iowa Chops to provide a veteran and scoring presence.
+In the 2008–09 season, Green was assigned to the Ducks affiliate, the Iowa Chops, to provide a veteran and scoring presence.
 Injury limited Green to only 39 games with the Chops.
-In posting 24 points with the Chops, Green was called up for the Ducks playoff run and appeared in 5 post season games.
+In posting 24 points with the Chops, Green was called up for the Ducks' playoff run and appeared in 5 postseason games.

 On July 9, 2009, Green signed a one-year contract with MODO Hockey of the Swedish Elitserien.
 After scoring 12 goals in 47 games in a checking role with Modo for the 2009–10 season, Green returned to the Anaheim Ducks organization signing a one-year contract on July 12, 2010.

 On July 3, 2011, Green signed a one-year, two-way contract with the Edmonton Oilers.
-He was placed on waivers on October 2, 2011, with the purpose of being assigned with the Oklahoma City Barons.
+He was placed on waivers on October 2, 2011, for the purpose of being assigned to the Oklahoma City Barons.
 Green signed a one-year minor league deal with the Oklahoma City Barons of the American Hockey League.

-Green played his last four seasons in the Finnish Liiga, with Tappara and KooKoo before announcing his retirement from professional hockey on May 15, 2017.
+Green played his last four seasons in the Finnish Liiga with Tappara and KooKoo, before announcing his retirement from professional hockey on May 15, 2017.